-Objectives Performance Measures Maintain the Carpinteria City Beach free of litter, hazardous debris and dead marine animals in order to promote beach safety and visitorship for residents and tourists.
+Objectives Performance Measures Maintain the Carpinteria City Beach free of litter, hazardous debris and dead marine animals in order to promote beach safety and visitor ship for residents and tourists.
 Daily litter pick-up from June 10th to September 3rd including trash, cigarette butts and sharps.
 Beach raking by use of a tractor at least 4 times a week throughout the summer.
 Provide high quality lifeguard service for the ocean beach by training staff in CPR, First Aid, and beach safety operations.
 All new lifeguard hires will receive specialized training for the beach and the pool that conforms with relevant standards.
 Returning lifeguard staff receive a refresher course in practical skills.
 Provide high quality, cost effective, safe and efficient youth recreation programming that incorporates the favorable Carpinteria coastline conditions with fun, physical fitness and education.
 Hire and train a sufficient number of lifeguards to be used as youth recreation program instructors.
 Enroll over four hundred youth to participate in our ocean programming.
 Meet or exceed all cost recovery standards as set forth in CMC 3.34.040 for recreation programming.
 Continue the Army Corps of Engineering Study on the feasibility of a shoreline storm wave damage reduction project.
+Provide 100% of beach related empirical data and new field data to ACOE as requested including beach profile data.
 Build and remove the Winter Protection Berm.
-Build the berm prior to December 2018.
-Monitor and, if needed, maintain the berm until spring of 2019.
-3. Remove the berm and restore the beach to a summer like profile prior to mid-April 2019.
+Build the berm prior to December 2019.
+Monitor and, if needed, maintain the berm until spring of 2020.
+Remove the berm and restore the beach to a summer like profile prior to mid-April 2020.
 Develop Concept plan for the end of Linden Avenue as well as a replacement Lifeguard Tower for future consideration.
-Develop Concept Plan to be considered in 2018-19.
+Develop Concept Plan to be considered in 2019-20.